tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 ### current_frame

-I guess you could sat that this is part of the command issuing maybe?
-I don't know but we've been initializing for a super long time and I'm getting sick of it, so you probably are too.
+I guess you could say that this is part of the command issuing maybe?
+I don't know, but we've been initializing for a super long time and I'm getting sick of it, so you probably are too.
 This value is just a `usize` tracking what set of stuff to use, and it starts at 0.